Traffic Studies

 Imagine Idylwyld

-Imagine Idylwyld is a City of Saskatoon planning, transportation and design initiative for Idylwyld Drive.
 The purpose of Imagine Idylwyld is to develop a vision and conceptual plan to improve the function, safety, connectivity and quality of the roadway and public realm along Idylwyld Drive, between 20th Street and 25th Street East.

-Idylwyld Drive is, and will continue to be, a major north-south arterial corridor in Saskatoon and a key gateway into the City Centre for motorized vehicles.
+Idylwyld Drive is, and will continue to be, a major north-south arterial corridor in Saskatoon and a key gateway into the city centre for motorized vehicles.
 However, its current configuration poses a challenging environment for pedestrians to navigate and divides surrounding neighbourhoods and districts.
-Improvements to Idylwyld Drive will help link the neighbourhoods and the business districts making it easier for people to get around the City Centre and help define the street as a gateway by cultivating a sense of arrival.
+Improvements to Idylwyld Drive will help link the neighbourhoods and the business districts making it easier for people to get around the city centre and help define the street as a gateway by cultivating a sense of arrival.